denyshubh/futures-await/README.md

 ## What is this?

-The primary way of working with futures today in Rust is through the various combinators on the [`Future`] trait.
+primary way of working with futures today in Rust is through the various combinators on the [`Future`] trait.
 This is not quite "callback hell" but can sometimes feel like it as the rightward drift of code increases for each new closure you tack on.
 The purpose of async/await is to provide a much more